Princeton, West Virginia: Culture

-The cultural hub the Chuck Mathena Center, which opened in July 2008, contains a 1,000-seat theater and meeting rooms for civic groups and events.
+The cultural hub is the Chuck Mathena Center, which opened in July 2008, contains a 1,000-seat theater and meeting rooms for civic groups and events.
 Other cultural endeavors include the RiffRaff Arts Collective, the remodeled Princeton Public Library and a Railroad Museum.

 The Dr. James W. Hale House, Dr. Robert B. McNutt House, and Mercer County Courthouse are listed on the National Register of Historic Places.
 The Mercer Street Historic District and Virginian Railway Yard Historic District are nationally recognized historic districts.

 Sports

 The Princeton Whistlepigs is the town's Minor league baseball team.
 They are now discontinued.
 The team played its home games at H. P. Hunnicutt Field.
 In conjunction with a contraction of Minor League Baseball beginning with the 2021 season, the Appalachian League was reorganized as a collegiate summer baseball league, and the Rays were replaced by a new franchise, the Whistlepigs, in the revamped league designed for rising college freshmen and sophomores.